awwea/daofinance/README.md

 **Authors**
 DAO Community & Friends

-Join the discussion on
+Join the discussion on:
 * Telegram:
+* Whatsapp:

 ---